yeongbin-hwang/starter-hugo-academic/content/home/publications_3.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
-active: true
+active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 32

-title: Publications
+title: ' '
-subtitle: Preprints
+subtitle: Posters, Demos, Videos, and Workshop Papers

 content:
   # Filter on criteria